This easy oven-baked vegetable frittata is creamy, delicious and perfect for breakfast, brunch or even a light dinner! It can be prepped ahead too.

 So does this veggie quiche, if you want to use a pie crust version.

-It's rich from the eggs and cream cheese, loaded with veggies and is pretty much the easiest frittata around.
+This is rich from the eggs and cream cheese, loaded with veggies and is pretty much the easiest frittata around.

 No crust to make, no eggs to soft-set in the pan, just give a quick saute to the veggies, then mix everything together and pop it in the oven. #mykindofcooking